ultralytics/ultralytics/docs/integrations/openvino.md

         # Load a YOLOv8n PyTorch model
         model = YOLO('yolov8n.pt')

-        # Benchmark the model speed and accuracy on the COCO128 dataset
+        # Benchmark YOLOv8n speed and accuracy on the COCO128 dataset for all all export formats
         results= model.benchmarks(data='coco128.yaml')
         ```
     === "CLI"

         ```bash
-        # Benchmark a YOLOv8n model speed and accuracy on the COCO128 dataset
+        # Benchmark YOLOv8n speed and accuracy on the COCO128 dataset for all all export formats
         yolo benchmark model=yolov8n.pt data=coco128.yaml
         ```

-!!! note

-    Benchmarking results might vary based on the exact hardware and software configuration of a system, as well as the current workload of the system at the time the benchmarks are run.
+    Note that benchmarking results might vary based on the exact hardware and software configuration of a system, as well as the current workload of the system at the time the benchmarks are run.
+For the most reliable results use a dataset with a large number of images, i.e. `data='coco128.yaml' (128 val images), or `data='coco.yaml'` (5000 val images).

 ## Conclusion